molsonkiko/JsonToolsNppPlugin/README.md

 * [Kasper B. Graverson](https://github.com/kbilsted) for creating the [plugin pack](https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net) that this is based on.
 * [Bas de Reuver](https://github.com/BdR76) for making the excellent [CSVLint](https://github.com/BdR76/CSVLint) plugin that I've consulted extensively in writing the code.
+* [jokedst](https://github.com/jokedst) for making the [CsvQuery plugin](https://github.com/jokedst/CsvQuery) to which I owe the original ideas behind my settings form and my adaptive styling of forms.
 * Everyone who took the time to raise issues and help improve the plugin, especially [vinsworldcom](https://github.com/vinsworldcom).
 * And of course, Don Ho for creating [Notepad++](https://notepad-plus-plus.org/)!